 Why choose accredited for-credit courses over non-credit teacher training options?

 UA English courses, both online and on-campus, are accredited and count towards graduate study.
 They may be applied in the future towards MATESL or other graduate degrees at UA or other universities.
 While they cost more than non-credit courses and certificates, for-credit options are a smart investment in one’s professional future.
-CESL offers excellent non-credit TESL teacher training courses for individuals not sure if they want to commit to a credit-bearing course.
+UA's CESL offers excellent non-credit TESL teacher training courses for individuals not sure if they want to commit to credit-bearing coursework.

 Why choose the UA Online option?